vik-s/quartz/content/permanent/Interpretation of Mason's Invariant U as a Gain Maximum.md

 > [!important] U is not max power gain
 > U is not the highest power gain that can be obtained from the device in an arbitrary circuit.
 In an active device (U>1), maximum power gain is infinite as in the case of an oscillator circuit.

 The beauty of U is that it is defined for passive and active devices, or absolutely stable or potentially unstable devices.
-It's interpretion as a gain metric depends on certain conditions being met.
+It's interpretation as a gain metric depends on certain conditions being met.

 ## References